This post may contain affiliate links. Please read my disclosure policy.

 Allow the cobbler to cool for 15 to 20 minutes before serving.
 The juices will thicken up as it rests.

-Can this Fresh Cherry Cobbler Recipe Be Made Ahead?
+Can Cherry Cobbler Be Made Ahead?

 Yes!
 This recipe is an excellent choice when entertaining.
 You can get the prep out of the way and it will be ready for you when you are ready for it.
 I have refrigerated the fully assembled dish for up to 24 hours with a great result.